 Another common cause of low ferritin is blood loss.
 This can result from an internal or external injury, so don’t assume that just because you’re not overtly bleeding after an injury that you’re not suffering from some form of blood loss.

 Intestinal procedures, such as an appendectomy, surgeries addressing colon cancer or other intestinal disorders often cause low ferritin symptoms.
 Intestinal procedures may reduce your ferritin levels because of either temporary damage done to the intestinal wall where iron is absorbed or by causing temporary internal bleeding (or both).
 If you have had such a procedure, discuss your iron levels with your doctor.
 If necessary, he or she will prescribe dietary changes or temporary iron supplementation as you recover.
+This especially important for people with celiac disease and cancer recovering from surgery.

 As far as this gluten intolerance site goes, the cause of low ferritin symptoms we’re most concerned with are intestinal diseases, in particular celiac disease and a non-celiac gluten sensitivity.
 However, ulcerative colitis and Crohn’s disease may also cause problems with iron absorption.